Gradient-descent hardware-aware training and deployment for mixed-signal Neuromorphic processors: Introduction

 The CAM stores the listening event setting for each of the 64 connections of a neuron, which specifies its synaptic processing unit.
 The neuron soma integrates the injection currents and holds a temporal state, with configurable paths of charging and discharging capacitors designating the temporal behavior.
 The membrane current, which is a secondary reading on the membrane capacitance, functions as the temporal state variable.
-When the membrane current reaches the firing threshold, the neuron's reset mechanism triggers the event sensing units, which package the event in Address Event Representation (AER) format and broadcast it to the indicated locations.
+When the membrane current in a neuron reaches the firing threshold a reset mechanism is activated, which returns the neuron membrane potential to a reset state.
+This also triggers the event sensing units, which then package the event in Address Event Representation (AER) format and broadcast it on the internal bus.
 In this way, the neuron uses analog sub-threshold circuits to compute the dynamics but conveys the resulting outputs using a digital routing mechanism.

 Each neural core holds a parameter group to set the neuronal and synaptic parameters for its 256~neurons and their pre-synaptic synapses.
 The neurons in the same core share the same parameter values, including time constants, refractory periods, synaptic connection strengths, and other attributes.
 Special digital-to-analog converters, bias generators (BG), set these parameter current values.
 In total, there are 70~parameters that can be set to adjust the behavior of the neurons and synapses, including time constants, pulse widths, amplifier gain ratios, and synaptic weight strengths, among others.
+A comprehensive table detailing these parameters, and their impact on the SNN simulation is provided in the appendices for reference, Table~\ref{tab:all_params}.

 For simulation purposes, a custom computational spiking neural model relates the behavioral dynamics of a computational neural setting to the VLSI parameters of the respective circuits.
 It uses forward Euler updates to predict the time-dependent dynamics and solves the characteristic circuit transfer functions in time.
 Specifically, a ``DynapSim'' neuron solves the silicon neuron~\cite{livi09} and silicon synapse~\cite{bartolozzi07} circuit equations, making use of assumptions and simplifications from~\cite{chicca14}.
 Further details of the application and implementation can be found in~\cite{cakal22}.